k-shetty/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

 Version control is a tool which allows the review of the entire history of revisions to one or more files and the merging of revisions made by different people.
-It is useful because with a list of revisions made, it is easier to keep track of who's making the revisisons and what revisions are being made.
+It is useful because with a list of revisions made, it is easier to keep track of who is making the revisions and what revisions are being made.
 It also allows for a roll-back to a stable version if any recent changes introduced conflicts.
 In a similar regard, it also helps in tracking where certain bugs may have been introduced.

 * What is a branch and why would you use one?

-From my understanding, a branch in git refers to Copy of the functional code you want to work with while preserving the funtional code.
-Branches are used to allow deveolpers to work on code without having to worry about introducing new bugs or conflicts to the original set of code.
+From my understanding, a branch in git refers to copy of the functional code you want to work with while preserving the original code.
+Branches are used to allow developers to work on code without having to worry about introducing new bugs or conflicts to the original set of code.
 This means developers can focus on making changes without messing up the original.

 * What is a commit?
 What makes a good commit message?